shariq1989/cookbook/content/recipe/Channa_Masala.md

 ### ABOUT THE MEAL

 Before meeting Shariq, I had no experience with Desi food.
-If you asked me the difference between an Indian or a Thai Curry, I couldn’t have told you, so learning how to cook Indian food is near and dear to my heart.
-It’s been an honor to study Desi cooking under my talented mother-in-law.
-She prepares food off-script; you have to watch her closely as she buzzes through the kitchen, or you miss it all.
+If you asked me the difference between an Indian or a Thai Curry, I couldn’t have told you.
+Learning how to cook Indian food is something I treasure, especially since I have the honor of learning Desi cooking under my talented mother-in-law.
+She prepares food off-script, so you have to watch her closely as she buzzes through the kitchen, or you miss it all.
 I am amazed by her ability to build upon flavors and create masterpiece after masterpiece.
 This recipe is inspired by what I have learned cooking alongside her.

 #### What main ingredients do I need for this meal?